JapneetSingh5/100-days-of-code/log.md

 ### Day 17: June 17, 2020

 **Today's Progress**: \
-1.Moved ahead in the BSW Project, made 3 more pages.
+1.Moved ahead in the BSW Project, made 3 more pages.Fixed the weird navigation bug.
 Will continue the momentum tomorrow.\
 2.Completed weeek 3 of PHP+mySQL course.
 Learnt about sessions and cookies.
 -->Submitted a pr, added npm script to open-sauced!!\
 **Thoughts:** \